-Respiratory Care Seminar has a format that allows for a variety of pertinent, current respiratory care and health care topics to be presented as needed.
-Set topics will include preparation for the National Board for Respiratory Care's Entry Level Exam, Written Registry Exam, and Clinical Simulation Exam; critical thinking, clinical practice guidelines, and therapist driven protocols.
-Guest speakers may be brought in from the area health care providers to share their expertise.
-(Offered spring semester.)
+Respiratory Care Seminar offers a variety of pertinent, current respiratory care and health care topics to be presented as needed.
+Set topics will include preparation for the National Board for Respiratory Care's Entry Level Total Multiple Choice Exam (TMC), and Clinical Simulation Exam; critical thinking, clinical practice guidelines, and therapist driven protocols.
+The student will prepare to enter the respiratory care workforce through resume and portfolio building as well as interview practice.
+Guest speakers may be brought in from area industry professionals to share their expertise.
+(Offered Spring semester.)

-Prerequisite: Admission into the Respiratory Care Program or consent of the program director.
+Prerequisite: Successful completion of RSP-223, RSP-224, and RSP-231 with a grade of C or higher.
 IAI Code: None.
 PCS Code: 1.2.
 Lecture: 3.
 Lab: 0.